CCRI-Cyberknights/page/blogs/README.md

 # Blogs Directory

-This directory contains blog posts and articles for the CCRI Cyberknights club, following the unified content management system with JSON metadata for seamless SPA integration and consistent Cyberknights styling with visual differentiation in the resources grid.
+This directory contains blog posts and articles for the CCRI Cyberknights club, following the unified content management system with JSON metadata for seamless SPA integration and **idiomatic Tailwind CSS** (JIT configuration + @layer directives) for consistent Cyberknights styling with visual differentiation in the resources grid.

 ## Blog Post Structure